vemv/claude-code/README.md

 - Fix error at point - Send flycheck or flymake error at point to Claude, have Claude fix it.
 - Commands to show, hide, switch to Claude terminal buffers
 - Claude terminal niceties - `C-g` to quit/escape, 3 options for entering newlines and submitting (eat backend only)
-- Desktop notifications when Claude finishes processing and awaits input (eat backend only)
+- Desktop notifications when Claude finishes processing and awaits input
-- Supports eat and vterm for the terminal backen
+- Supports eat and vterm for the terminal backend
 - Customizable key bindings and appearance settings

 ## Installation